 - 400 g Icing sugar

-Add 2 of the eggs and 1 tsp of the vanilla extract to each bowl and whisk in
+Add the eggs and milk, and whisk in